skuqre/anise/src/pages/docs/index.md

 Anisé can currently congregate data from [prydwen.gg](https://prydwen.gg) and [nikke.gg](https://nikke.gg).
 This whole documentation just explains the commands as they can be needlessly complicated.

 Not sure where to begin?
 Anisé's main features are in the Nikkepedia category.
-The sidebar to the right displays all of the commands.
+The sidebar to the left displays all of the commands.